Dr. Nishan HalimDental Crowns With Dr. Nishan Halim

 Dental Crown Treatment

 Dr. Halim can then coordinate the rest of your dental crown procedure with specialists and lab technicians.
 Lab technicians use the images and impressions of the tooth that Dr. Halim takes to fabricate a custom dental crown.
 Once the new crown is ready, Dr. Halim will then recommend specialists who can permanently bond the crown to the affected tooth.

 Dental Crown FAQs

 Is it painful to receive dental crowns?

-No, a local anesthetic is used to numb the tooth or multiple teeth receiving the dental crown.
-You may feel some soreness after receiving one or more crowns, but this can be treated with ice packs and pain medication.
+No, your dentist will use a local anesthetic to numb the tooth or multiple teeth receiving the dental crown.
+You may feel some soreness after receiving one or more crowns, but you can treat it with ice packs and pain medication.

 Can tooth crowns fall out?

 Dental crowns can sometimes become loose as a result of dental problems like tooth damage or decay.
 During routine visits, Dr. Halim will monitor the condition of your dental crown as well as your natural teeth.
 If you notice any changes in the fit or comfort of your crown, contact our Washington, DC dental office.
-We will schedule an appointment for you to be seen right away.
+We will schedule an appointment for you to see the dentist right away.

 Am I a candidate for tooth crowns?

-Even if teeth are broken or damaged, you can still receive a dental crown if the tooth root is intact.
+Even if you break or damage your, you can still receive a dental crown if the tooth root is intact.
 Even then, patients with missing teeth can receive dental implants, dentures, or dental bridges which include dental crowns.
-Bone grafting is also an option for patients who do not have sufficient bone structure for dental implants and crowns.
-If patients have tooth decay or gum disease, the infection must be removed before dental crown treatment.
+Bone grafting is also an option for patients who do not have the sufficient bone structure for dental implants and crowns.
+If patients have tooth decay or gum disease, a dentist and a periodontist must treat these infections before your dental crown treatment.

 Contact Our Washington, DC Dental Office